m-lab/jostler/test/README.txt

 	e2e/local/var/spool/$EXPERIMENT/$DATATYPE/<yyyy>/<mm>/<dd>

-and are deleted by jostler after bundles and their indices are "uploaded" to the following directory:
+and are deleted by jostler after data and index bundles are "uploaded" to the following directory:

 	e2e/gcs/autoload/v1/$EXPERIMENT/$DATAYPE/date=<yyyy>-<mm>-<dd>

+If you'd like, you can run check_bundles to verify the correctness of data and index bundles as follows:

+$ cd test
+$ go run check_bundles.go -verbose  ../e2e/gcs/autoload/v1/experiment